Uniformizing Gromov hyperbolic spaces with Busemann functions: Tripod maps and Busemann functions

 In this section we let $X$ be a geodesic $\delta$-hyperbolic space for a given parameter $\delta \geq 0$.
 We will be establishing some standard claims regarding geodesic triangles in $X$ that have vertices on the Gromov boundary $\p X$.
+We will then use these claims regarding geodesic triangles in $X$ to evaluate Busemann functions on geodesics in $X$ in Proposition \ref{compute Busemann} and Lemma \ref{star parametrize}.
 When $X$ is proper these claims can be obtained via limiting arguments from the corresponding claims for geodesic triangles in \cite[Chapitre 2]{GdH90}.
-They are likely known without the properness hypothesis as well, however we lack a detailed reference for this case that provides the estimates that we need.
-We will thus provide proofs for this more general case, since we will be relying heavily on the claims from this section in the subsequent sections.
-We will then use these claims regarding geodesic triangles to evaluate Busemann functions on geodesics in $X$ in Lemmas \ref{compute Busemann} and \ref{star parametrize}.
+Without the properness hypothesis they may be obtained (with larger constants) by careful examination and specialization of the results of V\"ais\"al\"a on roads and biroads in $\delta$-hyperbolic space \cite[Section 6]{V05}.
+We will provide more direct proofs of these results here, as we will also need to use some particular corollaries of the proofs that cannot be found in \cite{V05}.
+Providing our own proofs also allows us to organize the results in a manner that is convenient for our applications.